-Wells' Built Museum: Black Heydays and History
+Wells' Built Museum: Black History in Orlando

 By Susan Clary

-ORLANDO – It is hard to imagine now, but history’s most beloved black performers -- Count Basie, Cab Calloway, Billie Holiday, Ella Fitzgerald and Duke Ellington -- couldn’t sleep in the best hotels or eat at the best restaurants when they visited Orlando during the ugly era of segregation.
+Some of istory’s most beloved black performers -- Count Basie, Cab Calloway, Billie Holiday, Ella Fitzgerald and Duke Ellington -- couldn’t sleep in the best hotels or eat at the best restaurants when they visited Orlando during the ugly era of segregation.

 Instead, they made their way west of downtown to a neighborhood called Parramore.
 Dr. William Monroe Wells, one of Orlando’s first black doctors, opened the Wells’ Built Hotel in 1929 for them.
 Black celebrities flocked there and to the South Street Casino next door for lively music, dancing and comfort.